ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/write-a-plugin.md

 # How to write an Ark Core Plugin

-In this guide, you will find the information which can enable you to write a proper Ark Core plugin, for use in your own Ark deployments; both in the case of Ark Core nodes and your own BridgeChain nodes.
+In this guide, you will find information to enable you to write a proper Ark Core plugin, for use in your own Ark deployments; both in the case of Ark Core nodes a `BridgeChain` nodes.

 ## Setup

 Many components are required to have a proper environment setup for the development of your Ark Core plugin.

-You can view instructions on how to setup your development environment in the [cookbook for dev environment](./setup-dev-environment.md).
+You can view instructions on how to setup your development environment in the [here](./setup-dev-environment.md).

 ### Plugin Skeleton

-Make sure you are in the Ark Core folder cloned from the official [GitHub repo](https://github.com/ArkEcosystem/core).
+Make sure you are in the Ark Core folder cloned from the official [repo](https://github.com/ArkEcosystem/core).

-Add a submodule for the plugin skeleton
+Add a submodule for the plugin skeleton.

 ```bash
 cd plugins/
 git submodule add -f https://github.com/ArkEcosystem/core-plugin-skeleton
 cd core-plugin-skeleton
 ```

-## Configure
+## Configuration

-This is when you make changes to the plugin skeleton.
+We need to make some changes to the skeleton first.
 Make sure to modify the default names for the files:

 - **core-plugin-skeleton/** (folder name)
 - **README.md** (header)
 - **package.json** (many fields)
 - **lib/index.js** (alias)
 - **lib/defaults.js** (exports)

 The name of our plugin is **demo-plugin**.
 Make sure to change the name in your package.json accordingly.
 It is recommended to scope your packages with a prefix like `@your-vendor/` to distinguish it from other npm packages.
 Check [https://docs.npmjs.com/misc/scope](https://docs.npmjs.com/misc/scope) for more information.

-We're also going to require ***BigNumber*** to demonstrate how to properly add dependencies to the plugin.
+We're also going to require ***BigNumber*** to demonstrate how to add dependencies to the plugin correctly.

-After having changed the name of the plugin, make sure to run `lerna bootstrap` to expose the package name for scoped package installation
+After having changed the name of the plugin, make sure to run `lerna bootstrap` to expose the package name for scoped package installation.

 ```bash
 lerna bootstrap
 ```

-:::danger
-`lerna bootstrap` takes a long time!
-Don't get worried if it's doing its thing for a long time; that's normal.
+::: warning
+`lerna bootstrap` takes a long time, just let it finish obtaining all dependencies before continuing.
 :::

-Add your dependencies **only to the specific plugin package**
+Add your dependencies *only to the specific plugin package*

 ```bash
 lerna add --scope=@arkecosystem/demo-plugin big-number --dev
 ```

-## Develop
-Once everything is setup and configured, we can move on to developing the plugin.
+Once everything is set up and configured, we can move on to developing the plugin.

+## Implementation

 The file we'll be writing our vendor code in is called `demo.js` and it's located in the `lib/` folder of the plugin skeleton.

-### Coding
 The sample code we will use for this demo is

 ```js
 let logger